 Business and Management Studies

-The following Pathway Chart illustrates Business and Management Studies' flexible program structure and how credits gained in one credential can ladder into (count toward) the next credential:
+The following chart shows how credits gained in one credential can ladder into (count toward) the next credential:

 Prior Learning Assessment and Recognition (PLAR)

 If you have applied for or been admitted to an OL Business and Management Studies program, you may be eligible for credit based on an assessment of your prior learning.
 PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.

 Fit Life Around School

 Email Business and Management Studies if you have questions about OL's Business and Management Studies programs and courses.